“Write your secrets in the sand and trust them with a mermaid.” — Unknown

 A few doors down is another shop filled with yumminess, the Rocky Mountain Chocolate Factory.
 The rich scent of buttery caramel wafted across the room, it’s fingers magically teasing our noses pulling us across the threshold towards the master candy maker stirring the large pot of golden caramel.

 It was like a magical street of candy making in the middle of an island.
-We left the strand with one large plain caramel apple, a bag of taffy, two sticks of pretty rock candy, a few pieces of salted caramel and a bag of home made hog biscuits for Mr. Abraham and his friend, Ms. Lilah.
+We left the strand with one large plain caramel apple and a bag of taffy.
+We also took two sticks of pretty rock candy and a few pieces of salted caramel.
+Additionally, we had a bag of homemade hog biscuits for Mr. Abraham and his friend, Ms. Lilah.
+Let’s just say, we indulged are favorite doggy friends as well as us.

 By then the temperature had soared and Miss R was ready for the beach.
 We headed back to the bungalow, grabbed our beach stuff and walked to the beach.
 It was time to hunt for shells and play in the waves.